Acanthosis nigricans (overview) L83

 This section has been translated automatically.

-Mostly symmetrical development of initially yellow-brown to black hyperpigmentation, later area-like, velvety to verrucous enhancement of the skin texture, indistinctly demarcated from the surroundings.
-Possibly development of warty hyperkeratoses, which according to the current status are not seen as an independent clinical picture, but are partial symptoms of acanthosis nigricans, mostly acanthosis nigricans maligna.
-The growths may protrude in a cockscomb-like groin.
-The most severe changes are seen in the centers of the growths and in the intertriginous areas(ptychotropism).
+Mostly symmetrical formation of initially yellow-brown to black hyperpigmentation, later extensive, velvety to verrucous intensification of the skin texture, blurred against the surrounding area.
+Possible development of warty hyperkeratoses, which are currently not seen as an independent clinical picture, but are a partial symptom of acanthosis nigricans, usually acanthosis nigricans maligna.
+The growths can form cockscomb-like ridges.
+The most pronounced changes are seen in the centers of the growths and in the intertriginous areas(ptychotropism).

-The different forms do not differ clinically, but the paraneoplastic variant is often more extensive and clinically more pronounced.
-Furthermore, in the paraneoplastic variant, in addition to the classic intertriginous accentuated appearance, hyperkeratosis of the palmae and plantae as well as the flexor sides of the fingers and toes with pachydermodactyly may occur.
-In most cases there are no subjective complaints; in the malignant form itching may well occur.
+The different forms do not differ significantly from each other clinically, but the infestation is often more extensive and clinically more pronounced in the paraneoplastic variant.
+In addition to the classic, intertriginously accentuated appearance, hyperkeratosis of the palmae and plantae as well as the flexor sides of the fingers and toes with pachydermodactyly can also occur in the paraneoplastic variant.
+There are usually no subjective symptoms; itching may occur in the malignant form.

 Histology